facastagnini/atom-better-git-blame/README.md

 ## How do I get setup?

-#### Install the Atom package

 Run `apm install better-git-blame` and restart Atom.
 You can also install it from Atom's Settings pane.

-That's all you need to get going, but if you want to see info about pull requests and issues, you'll need to install one of our integrations.

-## FAQ
+## Telemetry

-**Is this free?**

-Yep.

-**Does the plugin do any dodgy stuff I should know about?**

-No it doesn't, although you may find the fact that we collect usage analytics dodgy.

-To be completely transparent, we offer this plugin for free in the hope that it will entice you to try out other Stepsize products.
-We're a business, after all, and developing this and hosting the backend for it costs us money, so we'd like to measure its worth.

-Our analytics are completely anonymous, do not track any sensitive or personally identifiable data, and will only be used to improve Stepsize products.
+We collect anonymous usage data.
+We do not track any sensitive or personally identifiable data, and what we collect is only used to improve the plugin.

-We hope you understand, but if you don't you can turn off absolutely all the analytics and use the plugin under the radar.
+You can turn off absolutely all the analytics and use the plugin under the radar.
 You can also poke around the code to see for yourself what is tracked.

-## Contributing

-If you'd like to contribute we'd love to hear from you - just tweet at us [@StepsizeHQ](https://twitter.com/stepsizehq) or email us at hello@stepsize.com.
-Alternatively you can just fork the plugin and submit a PR.

 ## License